engin100/950/syllabus.md

 ### Professionalism and Missed Meetings or Deadlines

 This class is an opportunity to practice being a professional engineer, and in that role, there are expectations that you act in certain ways.
-In particular, if you know you will miss a course or a deadline, you should contact a supervisor \***before**\* you have missed anything (and ideally, as early as you could have known).
+In particular, if you know you will miss a course or a deadline, you should contact a teaching staff member \***before**\* you have missed anything (and ideally, as early as you could have known).
 You would normally explain the situation and briefly apologize, as well as propose a reasonable remedy (e.g., you might suggest that you’ll get notes from a friend as well as ask whether there is anything else that can be made up.)
-Only rarely would it be acceptable to contact the supervisor \*after\* the class period or deadline has been missed-- for example, if you had a medical emergency that you were actively addressing.
+Only rarely would it be acceptable to contact teaching staff \*after\* the class period or deadline has been missed-- for example, if you had a medical emergency that you were actively addressing.
 There are some situations (we may request documentation) that will result in waived penalties, such as a medical emergency or a death in the family.
 There are other (common!) situations that we are sympathetic to, but that won’t likely result in waived course policies (examples include multiple assignments in multiple courses being due at the same time, oversleeping, uploading the wrong file).

 ### Contested Grade Policy

 We are willing to re-evaluate the grade on any assignment provided you do the following:

-- Any request for re-evaluation must be made in writing to an instructor via email.
+- Any request for re-evaluation must be made in writing to an instructor via email or slack.
 - The written request must describe what you believe to be mis-graded, why you believe it to be mis-graded as well as what you believe to be an appropriate correction.
 - Any request for re-grades must be submitted within 1 week of the return of the original graded assignment.
 Please note that there are three possible outcomes to a regrade request: (1) the grade is not changed; (2) the grade is raised; or (3) the grade is lowered.
 Also, please note that upon request, each assignment will be re-evaluated only once and all grades are final after re-evaluation.